Adeyinka7789/simple-currency-exchange-service/README.md

 - **Rate Updates:** Ensure Celery tasks run hourly or as needed.

 ## 9. Acknowledgments
-Developed with assistance from Genius, Damilola, Grok (xAI) & Gemini on October 17, 2025.
+Developed with assistance from Genius Damilola (Fron-End : Client), Grok (xAI) on October 17, 2025.
 Special thanks to the community and Django ecosystem for robust tools!

 ---